Ms-Alex/resume/markdown-resume.md

 -------------------     ----------------------------

 > I’m passionate about problem solving and creating applications that users will enjoy.
-I’ve been exposed and have hands-on experience using different technologies.
+I’ve been exposed to, and have hands-on experience using different technologies.
 I’m enthusiastic about entering a technical track career in application development.

 ## Technical Projects